tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

 python flask run
 ```

-Now using your browser, head over to http://127.0.0.1:5000/, and you should see your `hello world` greeting.
+Now using your browser, head over to http://127.0.0.1:5000/, and you should see your 'Hello, world!' greeting.

 ![Simple hello world](https://user-images.githubusercontent.com/30027932/85382453-cda74200-b560-11ea-810e-a357545531ee.png)

 Here, you've created your first API.
 An Application Programming Interface (API) allows two systems to communicate with one another.
-Running the Flask application creates a server that allows a client to access the ‘Hello, world!’ string.
+Running the Flask application creates a server that allows a client to access the 'Hello, world!' string.
 Your browser is the client that accesses the server via an API endpoint.
 The final part of the link `http://127.0.0.1:5000/` that you've used to interact with the API is called an endpoint.
 When the browser accessed the URL, the server runs the `hello_world()` function and returns a string that the browser then displays.
 The `route()` decorator takes care of the back and forth communication between the server and the client.

 ## Serving an HTML String

-Let's make our `hello-world` app a bit more exciting.
-Here, you'll create a new endpoint and display the *hello world* greeting in a fancy `html` format.
+Let's make our 'Hello, world!' app a bit more exciting.
+Here, you'll create a new endpoint and display the 'Hello, world!' greeting in a fancy `html` format.
 Head over to your `app.py` file and modify it like the following:

 ```python
 # app.py